 - His son Peter, as a member of the State Assembly, pressed for laws to accelerate abolition, including one in 1817 that eventually freed those pre-1799 slaves excluded from the earlier law.

 - Another son, William, a judge and in New York City and Westchester County was also a fierce abolitionist.
 As a sitting judge he wrote that he would “withhold his obedience ” to state laws for the return of slaves, and that he would consider it “a duty and a pleasure” to “facilitate the escape of any fugitive slave.”

 - A grandson, John Jay II (1817-1894), became a lawyer and took on, without remuneration, many cases involving fugitives from slavery in the southern states who made their way to New York.

 In sum, then, what are the principal legacies of the person we honor in the naming of our college?
+Was he a fierce advocate for justice?
 With respect to the law and practice of slavery, we have to recognize that he was a slaveholder, in both word and deed.
-However, the ferocity of advocacy for justice should also be measured by lasting accomplishment.
-With respect to the abolition of slavery in New York, no New Yorker as persistent, politically skilled, and, ultimately, as legally effective as John Jay.
+However, our measure of the ferocity of advocacy for justice should also be measured by lasting accomplishment.
+With respect to the abolition of slavery in New York, no New Yorker was as persistent, politically skilled, and, ultimately, as legally effective as John Jay.